pho5nix/Red-Threat-Redemption/README.md

 - **Performance**: Monitor RAM; adjust ES heap if needed.
 - Refer to individual guides for tool-specific troubleshooting.

-## Contributing
-Contributions welcome!
-Fork the repo, create a feature branch.

 ## License
 MIT License.
 See [LICENSE](./LICENSE) for details.